CollegeAmerica qualified education expenses

 Kindergarten through 12th grade

-Distributions may be used for the following expenses associated with apprenticeship programs registered and certified with the Secretary of Labor under Section 1 of the National Apprenticeship Act:
+Money may be used for the following expenses required for participation of the beneficiary in an apprenticeship program registered and certified with the Secretary of Labor under Section 1 of the National Apprenticeship Act:

 • Fees